 The California Education Policy Fellowship Program (EPFP) is a professional development program that aims to strengthen education policymaking in California.
-The inaugural cohort will convene in the fall of 2016.

 The California EPFP is part of an established national program sponsored by the Institute for Educational Leadership (IEL), a Washington, DC-based non-profit.
 The three pillars of the national EPFP are: